Use Deephaven in a GCP Linux instance

 Remaining options

-.
+For the remaining options, we will use the defaults.
+These include Allow default access and Firewall.
 Take some time to review each option and ensure the default options (or otherwise) are right for your needs.

 This guide will not cover persistent storage in the cloud.
 There are several options, including Docker data volumes and gcloud storage, for workflows that require storage of large datasets.